Plums (Aloo Bukhara): Uses, Benefits, Side Effects and More!

 In animal studies, it has been shown that plum was very effective on the pre-existing loss of bone.
 The powder of plum resulted in an increased bone mineral density and restored the vertebrae (spine) of rats.3 These benefits have been proven in animal studies and are yet to be observed in human trials.
 Therefore, avoid using plums for any disease condition of bones without consulting your healthcare provider.

-Animal studies shave noted that oral administration of extract of plum in pregnant animals resulted in increased development and formation of bone (osteogenesis) in the baby.
-The extract of plum also helps increase the amount of serum calcium, resulting in higher ratio of new bone formation compared to the existing length of a long bone.5 The benefits have been observed in animal studies, and are yet to be confirmed in humans.
+Animal studies have noted that oral administration of extract of plum in pregnant animals resulted in increased development and formation of bone (osteogenesis) in the baby.
+The extract of plum also helps increase the amount of serum calcium, resulting in a higher ratio of new bone formation compared to the existing length of a long bone.5 The benefits have been observed in animal studies, and are yet to be confirmed in humans.
 You need to exercise precautions before using plums during pregnancy.

 Want to know if you’re pregnant?
 Check out Prega News Pregnancy Test Kit